Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Numerical Studies

-The MB and MB2 methods and other balancing methods produce similar outputs.
-They all successfully remove covariate imbalance and produce almost identical ATE estimates.
+The MB and MB2 methods and other balancing methods show similar outputs.
+They all successfully remove covariate imbalance and obtain almost identical ATE estimates.
 The RMSEs of MB, MB2, CAL, and EB are somewhat smaller than those of MDABW and CBPS.
 We conclude that Mahalanobis balancing maintains the advantages of the exact balancing methods in Scenario A. Moreover, the computation cost of Mahalanobis balancing is less than $0.5\%$ than that of MDABW.
-This is because MDABW needs 1000 bootstraps for each possible tuning parameter and is time-consuming.
+This is because MDABW needs 1000 bootstraps for each possible tuning parameter.